OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 **Expected results:** perplexity of 20-22 on the validation set.

 ## Step 4: Generate output
-Options contained in the loaded model will trigger language modeling inference.
-When batch mode is used the end of sequences will be repeated in the predictions.
+Options contained in the loaded model will trigger language modeling specific inference.
+When batch mode is used the end of longer sequences will be repeated in the predictions.

-*input.txt* must contain already tokenized, with the same method as the training data.
+`input.txt` must contain already tokenized examples, with the same method as the training data.
 Here, part of validation data will be used:
 ```bash
 head data/wikitext-103-raw/wiki.valid.bpe | cut -d" " -f-15 > data/wikitext-103-raw/lm_input.txt
 ```